-The viscosity solution method, a notion of generalised solution, well suited for the first order fully non linear partial differential equations typically of the Hamilton-Jacobi type was first introduced by Crandall and Lions in \cite{crandall1983viscosity}.
-They have further studied Hamilton-Jacobi equations in infinite dimensions using viscosity solution in a series of eight papers during 1984-1992 (see \cite{MR794776, MR826434, MR852660,MR1052335,MR1111190, MR1254890, MR1297016}).
-The value function of an optimal control problem subjected to ordinary differential equations satisfies the Hamilton-Jacobi-Bellman (HJB) equations whenever the value function is smooth.
-However seldom these value functions are $C^1$.
-The viscosity solution theory helps to tackle this issue by showing that value function is the unique viscosity solution of the corresponding HJB equations.
-For comprehensive treatment of these ideas one can look at \cite{bardi2008optimal} and references therein.
-In \cite{tataru1992viscosity,tataru1994viscosity}, authors have generalised the ideas of viscosity solution theory to infinite dimensional problems in general Banach spaces.
-This allowed to treat value functions corresponding to the control problems constrained by partial differential equations using viscosity solution theory.
+The viscosity solution method, a notion of generalised solution, well suited for the first order fully non-linear partial differential equations typically of the Hamilton-Jacobi type was first introduced by Crandall and Lions in \cite{MR690039}.
+They have further studied Hamilton-Jacobi equations in infinite dimensions using viscosity solution in a series of eight papers during 1984-1992 (see \cite{MR794776, MR826434, MR852660, MR1052335, MR1111190, MR1254890, MR1297016, MR0690039}).
+The value function of an optimal control problem subjected to a differential equation satisfies the Hamilton-Jacobi-Bellman (HJB) equation whenever the value function is smooth.
+However, seldom these value functions are $C^1$.
+The viscosity solution theory helps to tackle this issue by showing that the value function is the unique viscosity solution of the corresponding HJB equations.
+For a comprehensive treatment of these ideas, one can look at \cite{MR1484411} and references therein.
 Various works in these directions can be found in \cite{MR1160081, MR2690118}.
+Most of these works have assumptions on the operators involved in the constrained PDE to be linear or have some special properties like being m-accretive.
+Various works in these directions can be found in \cite{MR1160081, MR2690118}.
+In \cite{MR1145836, MR1280618}, authors have generalised the ideas of viscosity solution theory to infinite dimensional problems with unbounded nonlinear terms.
+This allows us to treat value functions corresponding to the control problems constrained by nonlinear partial differential equations using viscosity solution theory.